NikolaiT/incolumitas/content/pages/about.md

 For that reason, I am writing this blog.

+---

+*Nothing in life is as powerful as the beautiful first hour in the morning, after a well rested night, where the strong coffee your are sipping is starting to kick in and you just found the correct house/techno set and your hands start to hammer down letters appearing on a screen.*

 ## Education

-I am a Computer Science professional, having graduated with my **B.Sc. in Information Systems** in 2016 from the [University of Hamburg](https://www.uni-hamburg.de/) and with a **Master in Computer Science** from the [Humboldt University](http://hu-berlin.de) in 2019.
+I am a computer science professional, having graduated with my **B.Sc. in Information Systems** in 2016 from the [University of Hamburg](https://www.uni-hamburg.de/) and with a **Master in Computer Science** from the [Humboldt University](http://hu-berlin.de) in 2019.

 I visited highschool in Switzerland/Bern and spent the first twenty years of my life in beautiful Switzerland.
 Then I moved to Germany and lived in Hamburg, Berlin and Cologne.

-I like to work remotely and travel to far away countries, attempting to simultaneously explore while working on interesting projects.
-I like to connect to smart people around the globe and I am open to collaborating on interesting ideas.

 ## Bachelors Thesis

-My bachelors thesis about **typosquatting programming language package managers** in 2016 gained some popularity.
+My bachelor thesis about **Typosquatting Programming Language Package Managers** in 2016 gained some popularity.
 There, I demonstrated how it is possible within weeks to intrude into more than 17.000 unique systems by typosquatting package names on [PyPi](https://pypi.org/) or [npmjs.com](https://www.npmjs.com/).
 As far as I know, this security vulnerability is still unfixed in late 2018.

 See my original [blog post here](https://incolumitas.com/2016/06/08/typosquatting-package-managers/).
 An [news article from Heise](https://www.heise.de/security/meldung/Student-verschreibt-sich-absichtlich-und-US-Regierung-fuehrt-potentiellen-Schadcode-aus-3246728.html) and an [article from ars technica](https://arstechnica.com/information-technology/2016/06/college-student-schools-govs-and-mils-on-perils-of-arbitrary-code-execution/).
 A year later the large IT portal [Golem wrote also about my thesis](https://www.golem.de/news/pypi-boesartige-python-pakete-entdeckt-1709-130098.html).

 ## Interests

-Currently, I am interested in **web scraping / information extraction**, **large scale crawling**, **machine learning** and always IT security.
+Currently, I am interested in **web scraping**, **large scale crawling**, **machine learning**, **bot detection** and always generic IT security.

+I like to work remotely and travel to far away countries, attempting to simultaneously explore while working on interesting projects.
+I like to connect to smart people around the globe and I am open to collaborating on interesting ideas.

-## Expertise and skills
+## Expertise and Skills

 - Pretty broad knowledge of applied IT security and cryptography
 - Fluent programming skills in **Python, JavaScript and Typescript**
 - Intermediate **Django** knowledge
 - Intermediate **Reactjs** knowledge with **ant.d**
 - WiFi programming and security knowledge about wireless networks
-- Asynchronous IO, select, poll, epoll
 - Chess on a 2000 rating level
-- Playing foosball on a amateur level
+- Playing foosball on a high amateur level

-## Freelance work and contracting
+## Freelance Work and Contracting

 I am always looking for interesting freelance work.
-If you think that my projects and work might be of use for your latest projects, do not hesitate to [contact me]({filename}/pages/contact.md "contact me").
+If you think that my work might be of use for your latest projects, do not hesitate to [contact me]({filename}/pages/contact.md "contact me").

-## Background of this blog
+## Background of this Blog

 In the last decade I was interested in web application security.
 I taught myself different techniques and gained